 Lymphadenitis is a feature of many bacterial, viral, fungal, and protozoal infections.
-Focal lymphadenitis is prominent in streptococcal infection, TB or nontuberculous mycobacterial infection, tularemia, plague, cat-scratch disease, primary syphilis, lymphogranuloma venereum, chancroid, and genital herpes simplex.
-Multifocal lymphadenitis is common in
+Focal lymphadenitis is prominent in streptococcal infection, tuberculosis or nontuberculous mycobacterial infection, tularemia, plague, cat-scratch disease, primary syphilis, lymphogranuloma venereum, chancroid, and genital herpes simplex.
+Multifocal lymphadenitis may occur in patients with the following:

 Lymphadenitis typically causes pain, tenderness, and lymph node enlargement.
 Pain and tenderness typically distinguish lymphadenitis from lymphadenopathy.
-With some infections, the overlying skin is inflamed, occasionally with cellulitis.
+With some infections, the overlying skin is inflamed, occasionally with cellulitis Cellulitis Cellulitis is acute bacterial infection of the skin and subcutaneous tissue most often caused by streptococci or staphylococci.
+Symptoms and signs are pain, warmth, rapidly spreading erythema... read more .
 Abscesses may form, and penetration to the skin produces draining sinuses.
 Fever is common.